Partially Linear Models under Data Combination: Inference

 The second part of Assumption \ref{hyp:for_CR} holds if for all $q\in\S$, the distributions of $X'q$ and $Y$ are continuous with respect to the Lebesgue distribution and their support is a (possibly unbounded) interval.
 The first part of Assumption \ref{hyp:for_CI} is basically a reinforcement of Assumption \ref{hyp:for_CR} to ensure that some of our results hold uniformly over $q$.
 This is needed when we consider the support function, as this function implies an optimization over $q$.
 A sufficient condition for \eqref{hyp:reg_X_CI} is that, for all $q\in\S$, $X'q$ admits a density $f_{X'q}$ with respect to the Lebesgue measure and $\inf_{(q,\alpha)\in\S\times[\eps,1-\eps]} f_{X'q}(F_{X'q}^{-1}(\alpha))>0$.
 The conditions (ii) and (iii) in Assumption \ref{hyp:for_CI} are sufficient conditions for the continuity of the asymptotic distribution of $n^{1/2}\left(\sigma_\eps(e, \widehat{F}_{Y_0}, \widehat{F}_{X_0})- \sigma_\eps(e,F_{Y_0},F_{X_0})\right)$, which is necessary for the validity of subsampling.

-In Assumption \ref{hyp:eps_q}, we exclude cases where $S_{\eps_0}(F_{Y_0},F_{X_0'q})=S(F_{Y_0},F_{X_0'q})$ for some $\eps_0\in(0,1/2)$ and there are multiple minima for $a\mapsto R(a,F_{Y_0},F_{X_0'q})$.
-This occurs when both $X$ and $Y$ are Gaussian.
+Assumption \ref{hyp:eps_q} can accomodate DGPs where the tails of $\|X_0\|$ are thinner than those of $U$ (which may correspond to $a\mapsto R(a,F_{Y_0},F_{X_0'q})$ admitting a unique minimum) but also DGPs for which the opposite holds (since in this case we can have $S_{\eps}(F_{Y_0},F_{X_0'q})>S(F_{Y_0},F_{X_0'q})$ for all $\eps\in (0,1/2)$ and $q$).
+For instance, one can check that it holds if $Y=c+X+U$ with $c\in\R$, $X\indep U$, and either $X$ follows a Laplace distribution while $U$ is uniform, or the other way around.
+But it fails to hold when both $X$ and $Y$ are Gaussian, since then $a\mapsto R(a,F_{Y_0},F_{X_0'q})$ is actually constant.
 Assumption \ref{hyp:eps_e} is basically similar to Assumption \ref{hyp:eps_q} but somewhat more complicated, as we consider therein the support function instead of the radial function.

 \begin{thm} Fix $(\eps,\alpha)\in (0,1/2)^2$ and suppose that $n_X/(n_X+n_Y)\to \mu\in (0,1)$, $b_n\to\infty$, $b_n/n\to 0$ and Assumptions \ref{hyp:mom}-\ref{hyp:samples} hold.
 Then: \begin{enumerate} \item If Assumption \ref{hyp:for_CR} also holds,